How to Improve INP (Interaction to Next Paint) on Your WordPress Website

 A common tactic that is growing in popularity is delaying JavaScript execution of all JavaScript files (not just the external ones) until a user interaction occurs.
 This is possible to do with Perfmatters, Autoptimize Pro, Flying Scripts or LiteSpeed Cache.
 In our experience, delaying all JavaScript files can lead to many functional problems if you don’t know what you’re doing.
 We therefore believe that a better approach to dealing with JavaScript files is simply to use good themes and plugins.

 However, let’s imagine that delaying JavaScript is a must on your website.
 JavaScript is responsible for almost all of the interactivity on the website.
-Now, if you delay the execution of e.g. the JavaScript file responsible for opening the mobile menu and/or if the plugin responsible for it doesn’t load it as soon as there is a user interaction, the INP value can increase.
+Now, if you delay the execution of e.g. the JavaScript file responsible for opening the mobile menu and/or if the plugin responsible for it doesn’t run the respective JavaScript code as soon as there is a user interaction, the INP value can increase.
 It is therefore important that we pay very close attention to which files we delay.

 Reduce the DOM size